kponky/task-2-movie-box/README.md

-# React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

-HNG stage 2 task This is a react+vite app, use npm run dev to run locally.

-Objective
+# HNG-Internship-TASK 2
+## Movie- Box Application

+**Objective:**

-Create a movie discovery web application that allows users to search for movies, view details about them, and save their favorite movies.
+- Create a movie discovery web application that allows users to search for movies, view details about them, and save their favorite movies.
 You’ll be consuming data from the TMDB API.

-Requirements
+**Requirements**
+1. ### User Interface:

-User Interface: Create a responsive and visually appealing user interface for the application.
-Here's the link to the design you're expected to replicate: https://www.figma.com/file/tVfgoNfhYkQaUkh8LGqRab/MovieBox-(Community)?type=design&node-id=1220-324&mode=design&t=6998DWtjQrxz8mOf-0 You should list the top 10 movies on the homepage.
-They should be displayed in a grid layout with their movie posters.
-The Card component should display the movie title and release date. card - [data-testid: movie-card] movie poster - [data-testid: movie-poster] movie title - [data-testid: movie-title] movie release date - [data-testid: movie-release-date] Movie Search: Implement a search feature that allows users to search for movies by title.
-Display search results, including movie posters, titles, and release dates.
-Show a loading indicator while fetching search results.
-Movie Details: When i go to to /movies/:id route (where :id is the imdb_id), I should see the movie details page.
-I should see title - [data-testid: movie-title] release date (in UTC) - [data-testid: movie-release-date] runtime (in minutes) - [data-testid: movie-runtime] overview - [data-testid: movie-overview] API Integration:
+- Create a responsive and visually appealing user interface for the application. - Here's the link to the design you're expected to replicate: https://www.figma.com/file/tVfgoNfhYkQaUkh8LGqRab/MovieBox-(Community)?type=design&node-id=1220-324&mode=design&t=6998DWtjQrxz8mOf-0
+- List the top 10 movies on the homepage.
+- They should be displayed in a grid layout with their movie posters.
+The Card component should display the movie title and release date. card - [data-testid: movie-card] movie poster - [data-testid: movie-poster] movie title - [data-testid: movie-title] movie release date - [data-testid: movie-release-date]

+### 2. Movie Search:

+- Implement a search feature that allows users to search for movies by title.
+- Display search results, including movie posters, titles, and release dates.
+- Show a loading indicator while fetching search results.

+### 3. Movie Details:
+   When I go to to /movies/:id route (where :id is the imdb_id), I should see the movie details page.
+I should see title - [data-testid: movie-title] release date (in UTC) - [data-testid: movie-release-date] runtime (in minutes) - [data-testid: movie-runtime] overview - [data-testid: movie-overview]

+### API Integration:
-Consume the TMDB API to fetch movie data.
-Use the following API endpoints: Fetch movie details by ID: https://api.themoviedb.org/3/movie/{movie_id} Error Handling:
+- Consume the TMDB API to fetch movie data.
+- Use the following API endpoints:
+- Fetch movie details by ID: https://api.themoviedb.org/3/movie/{movie_id}

+### Error Handling:

 Implement error handling to display meaningful error messages to users in case of API failures or other issues.

-Submission:
+### Submission:

-Host your frontend application on a platform of your choice (e.g., GitHub Pages, Netlify).
-Provide clear instructions on how to run your project locally in your README.md file.
-Ensure that the code is well-documented and organized.
-This frontend challenge requires you to build a dynamic movie discovery app that interacts with a real API to fetch and display movie data.
+- Host your frontend application on a platform of your choice (e.g., GitHub Pages, Netlify)

-PS: You MUST use react or Next js

-Submit your task through the designated submission form.

-Submission Deadline: The deadline for submissions is 14th September 2023, 11:59 PM GMT.
-Late submissions will not be entertained.

-Link to submission form again: https://docs.google.com/forms/d/e/1FAIpQLSf-oxF8XvHCuCiBg3ktBxuNxk2tPk2SQq_-02sx7TBQlBd7Xg/viewform

-PPS: THE API MIGHT NOT RETURN ALL THE INFO ON THE SECOND PAGE OF THE DESIGN, ADD THE ESSENTIAL ONES THAT ARE LISTEN ABOVE.
-THE SIDEBAR DOESN'T NEED TO BE FUNCTIONAL.

-YOU MAY USE ANY CSS FRAMEWORK/LIBRARY OF YOUR CHOICE
+- YOu can viewnthe live project [HERE](https://task-2-movie-box-dfru.vercel.app/)

+### How To Run Project Locally
+- After cloning down:
+- Open the Integrated Terminal on 'mymoviebox-project2'
+- Type in "npm i" in the terminal to ensure all the dependencies are installed
+- Type in "npm run dev" in the terminal to spin up the file on local host.
+It will spin up to local host 3000

+### Notes About The Project:

+IMPORTANT: Pages may automatically jump to the bottom.
+Please scroll up to view the page content
+- The API call will bring back the top-rated movies of all time
+- Users are able to click on the poster cards to get individual information about the movie
+- The search functionality works in the desktop version only as a mobile design was not specified
+- Users will need to click on the movie title name in the search drop-down to be taken to that individual movie page

+### Tools & Frameworks Used:
+- Build: vite & ReactJS
+- CSS: Boostrap
+- API: TMDB
+- Hosting: Vercel